 The local transport mechanism is a combination if shared memory (memory mapped files) and local IPC streams (named pipes on Windows or UNIX domain sockets on Linux) providing two parties, - local video provider and local video client, - with the ability to interchange raw video frames without the need to copy them.
 The implementation of that mechanism is open and is contained in vnxvideo project.
 It can always be used as a reference.
 Below, the particular use of the local transport mechanism is discussed to solve the problem of acquiring a raw video stream in an external process.
-The latter can be an arbitrary process running on the same host where the instance of Viinex 3.3 runs; for example this can be an external process object managed by Viinex 3.3 as described in section 2.1.16, but not necessarily: it can also be a standalone process like the vnxview program which serves to display a video stream on a screen; its source code is available at https://github.com/viinex/vnxvideo/tree/master/ vnxview.
-Another example of use of a local transport is Viinex Virtual Camera.
+The latter can be an arbitrary process running on the same host where the instance of Viinex 3.1 runs; for example this can be an external process object managed by Viinex 3.1 as described in section 2.1.16, but not necessarily: it can also be a standalone process like the vnxview program which serves to display a video stream on a screen; its source code is available at https://github.com/viinex/vnxvideo/tree/master/ vnxview.
+Another example of use of a local transport is Viinex Virtual Camera1.

-The most important function for local transport clients is vnxvideo\local\client\create.
-This function creates a so-called local input video transport channel to receive raw video stream from a specified raw video source object with identifier name in Viinex 3.3 running on a local computer.
-The underlying methods for acquiring raw video from Viinex 3.3 process are shared memory (memory mapped files) and named pipes or UNIX domain sockets.
+The most important function for local transport clients is vnxvideo_local_client_create.
+This function creates a so-called local input video transport channel to receive raw video stream from a specified raw video source object with identifier name in Viinex 3.1 running on a local computer.
+The underlying methods for acquiring raw video from Viinex 3.1 process are shared memory (memory mapped files) and named pipes or UNIX domain sockets.
 In the calling process this function creates the respective IPC objects and returns an opaque pointer to the

-&lt;sup>1Viinex Virtual Camera is a DirectShow component installed with Viinex 3.3 on Windows platform.
+1Viinex Virtual Camera is a DirectShow component installed with Viinex 3.1 on Windows platform.
 This component implements the COM interface of a video source and is thus visible to other software as a locally attached webcamera.
-When an instance of Viinex Virtual Camera is created and used by a desktop application like Skype, Zoom, Chrome, Firefox, etc., - the implementation connects to a renderer object with a fixed name rend0 which should be configured on the local Viinex 3.3 instance.
+When an instance of Viinex Virtual Camera is created and used by a desktop application like Skype, Zoom, Chrome, Firefox, etc., - the implementation connects to a renderer object with a fixed name rend0 which should be configured on the local Viinex 3.1 instance.
 The video stream rendered by rend0 object is then sent to each client connected to the virtual camera.

-object that implements the vnxvideo\videosource\t interface, - respective pointer represents the local input video transport channel.
+object that implements the vnxvideo_videosource_t interface, - respective pointer represents the local input video transport channel.

 Like already mentioned, the latter allows the client code to subscribe for obtaining raw video frames and for the events of frame format change.
-This is done by means of the call to function vnxvideo\video\source\subscribe, which takes two callback functions that need to implemented by the client (see below).
+This is done by means of the call to function vnxvideo_video_source_subscribe, which takes two callback functions that need to implemented by the client (see below).

 The video source can be started and stopped.
 It is required to be started in order for the client code to receive the video data.
-Starting and stopping of a video source is performed with functions vnxvideo\video\source\start and vnxvideo\video\source\stop respectively.
+Starting and stopping of a video source is performed with functions vnxvideo_video_source_start and vnxvideo_video_source_stop respectively.
 The video source should also be freed (disposed) when it is no longer needed, in order to prevent resource leak in the client's process.
-Such disposal is performed by means of a call to the function vnxvideo\video\source\free.
+Such disposal is performed by means of a call to the function vnxvideo_video_source_free.